Ontario Electricity Support Program (OESP)

 The first step is to contact your electricity or natural gas provider or unit sub-metering provider.
 You will be referred to the social service agency serving the area in which you reside (this agency is called the “lead agency”).
 The lead agency, and not your utility provider, is responsible for assessing whether you are eligible for LEAP Emergency Financial Assistance.
 The lead agency will complete an initial eligibility screening with you over the phone.
 If you meet the initial criteria, you will then be requested to contact another local social service agency in your area to complete a small application process.

 Starting January 1, 2013, funding for five former homelessness-related programs, including the Emergency Energy Fund (EEF), was combined into one program – the Community Homelessness Prevention Initiative (CHPI).
-The purpose of the CHPI is to provide flexibility for municipalities to provide locally-based solutions that address local homelessness-related needs.
+The purpose of the CHPI is to provide flexibility for municipalities to provide locally-based solutions that address local homelessness prevention needs.

 Municipal Service Managers can choose the programs and services they offer in their communities with their consolidated funding and to establish eligibility criteria.
 This may include programs and services that assist households at risk of homelessness retain their housing, such as emergency assistance for the payment of utilities arrears.
 Contact your local Service Manager for information about the specific programs and services available in your community through the CHPI.